gravitational/gravity/docs/5.x/testplan.md

 ```

 - [ ] Verify can install in wizard UI mode.
-  - [ ] Verify license prompts appears in the UI.
+  - [ ] Verify license prompt appears in the UI.
   - [ ] Insert the generated license and verify the installation succeeds.
   - [ ] Verify license can be updated via cluster UI after installation.